 The Doctor of Public Health (DrPH) degree programme is the highest professional degree for individuals focusing on Public Health practice.
-It is intended for leaders and future leaders in public health who want a flexible career which combines high-level leadership, management and research.
-Their career pursuits may include applied research, teaching and/or practice in the field of health services and public health administration.
+It is intended for leaders and future leaders in public health who want a flexible career that combines high-level leadership, management, and research.
+Their career pursuits would be to be a Public Health Medicine Specialist recognised by the Malaysian Medical Council and registered under with the National Specialist Registry.

 Public health practice is the strategic, organised and interdisciplinary application of knowledge, skills and competencies necessary to perform essential public health services and other activities to improve the population’s health (Association of Schools of Public Health, US).